theseus-os/Theseus/book/src/subsystems/memory.md

 ## Virtual vs. Physical Memory
 Theseus uses precise, specific terminology and dedicated types to avoid confusion and correctness errors related to mixing up physical and virtual memory.
-Below is a table that concisely describes the basic types related to memory management with links to their source-level documentation:
+The following table concisely describes the basic memory types with links to their source-level documentation:

 | Description of Type          | Virtual Memory Type   | Physical Memory Type |